-Make sure your photographer gets to the place where you are getting ready at least an hour to an hour and a half before you are due to leave for the service.
-(I usually get there 2 hours before)
+Make sure your photographer arrives to the place where you are getting ready at least an hour to an hour and a half before you are due to leave for the service (I like to get there 2 hours before).

-These two hours give me time to photograph all the details of the dress, shoes, some informal photo documentary style pics of everyone involved, pics of the bride getting into her dress, as well as some lovely portraits.
-Once that is all done I will still have time to make the service before the bride arrives.
+These two hours give me time to photograph all the bridal details if this is required, some informal photo documentary style pics of everyone involved, pics of the bride getting into her dress, as well as some lovely portraits.
+Once that is all done I will still have time to get to the service before the bride arrives.

 Hang your dress and the bridesmaid’s dressers on nice hangers.
 Those cheap plastic ones aren’t the best for pics!

 Brides, please be strict with your hair and make up people.
 In my experience, they SO OFTEN seem to run over time and it just adds unnecessary stress.